thorbenbaerentson/open_dmx/README.md

 Make sure to install the [FTDI drivers](https://ftdichip.com/drivers/d2xx-drivers/).
 FTDI-Chips is what Enttec uses to build its devices.

 ## Tests
 There are Unit-Test for this crate.
-However, these tests cannot be run in parallel because the crate needs exclusive access to the device.
+However, these tests cannot be run in parallel because the driver needs exclusive access to the device.
 So make sure to run unit test with appropriate parameters like:
 `cargo test -- --test-threads=1`

 Furthermore keep in mind, that some of the test will fail if no or multiple devices are connected to your machine.